 Dentists who have agreed to provide treatment to patients covered by a DDWA plan are called 'Participating' Dentists, because they participate in our program of plans.
-For your Plan, Participating Dentists may be either Delta Dental Premier[®] Dentists or Delta Dental PPO Dentists.
+For your Plan, Participating Dentists are Delta Dental Premier Dentists, who have agreed to provide services for their filed fee under our standard agreement.
 You can find the most current listing of Participating Dentists by going online to the Delta Dental of Washington website at www.DeltaDentalWA.com.
 You may also call us at 800-554-1907.